tanrax/tanrax/README.md

 - *Lirve*: Learn irregular verbs using the spaced repetition technique [Repository](https://github.com/tanrax/lirve.el)
 - *twtxt-el*: A twtxt client for Emacs.
 [Repository](https://github.com/buckket/twtxt)
 - *Texudus*: Texudus is a twtxt alternative [Docs](https://texudus.readthedocs.io/en/latest/).
-- *Framework*: *Django LiveView* is a framework for creating Realtime SPAs using HTML over the Wire technology [Documentation](https://django-liveview.andros.dev/)
 - *Podcast*: [República web](https://republicaweb.es/) is a podcast for professionals in web development, content and the technologies that drive the Internet.

 ### Published books